Stanico-Knowles/nba-league-nextjs/README.md

 ## Contributors ✨

-Thanks go to my wonderful contributor, without him I am nothing:
+Thanks go to my wonderful contributor for adding the project's demo link to this doc.
+Great job Quincy 😆.
+P.S.
+One of the greatest Development managers to work this green earth.

 <table>
   <tbody>